COVID-19 has changed the way we work and has left some employers with considerable decisions to make with regards to employees.

 - Reduction in hours either on a temporary or permanent basis

-- Variation to working patterns, to take into account childcare needs (now that schools have closed)
+- Variation to working patterns, to take into account childcare needs

 - Agreement to work from home